toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

 sub_head: A few tips for tackling a common design technique
 featured_image: "/uploads/2022_03_07_sliding_door_1024.jpeg"
 additional_images: ''
-date_created: 2022-03-21 2:00 PM
+date_created: 2022-03-09 6:00 AM
 date_updated:
 highlighted: false

 ---
 A slide-in mobile menu is an [extremely](https://www.nytimes.com/) [common](https://www.avclub.com/) [design](https://casper.com/m/) [pattern](https://www.converse.com/).
 As with most web motifs, there are likely as many methods for implementing it as there are implementations.

-However, having made a number of sliding menus, I'll lay out my take on how to approach setting one up.
+However, having made a number of these, I'll lay out my take on how to approach setting one up.
 Follow along using the code pasted below, or [check out the completed demo on GitHub](https://github.com/toofarm/sliding-nav).

 ## Setting up the project